huntdatacenter/docs/docs/do-science/lab-access/1-collect-keys.md

 ## 1.3 One-time verification codes

 You will use one-time verification codes for your system access to HUNT Cloud (VPN).
 We use Google Authenticator for this purpose.
-Google Authenticator is a multifactor app for phones that generates one-time verification codes every 30 seconds.
+Google Authenticator is a multi-factor app for phones that generates one-time verification codes every 30 seconds.
 We call this the **`verification code`**.

 ### 1.3.1 Install Google Authenticator on your phone